-- A varied K-6 excursion program operates throughout the year. - All children are expected to attend excursions and performances. - Letter are sent home in advance, providing all the relevant information. - Payments can be made through the schools website "make a payment", via EFTPOS in the office or in an envelope with your child's name, class and excursion on the front. - Correct money is appreciated, but change can be given once it becomes available either the same day or next day.
-Change will be attached to your receipt and set home with your child. - Students in Years 5 and 6 are strongly encouraged to attend the school camp each year.
+- A varied K-6 excursion program operates throughout the year. - All children are expected to attend excursions and performances. - Notes are sent home in advance, providing all the relevant information. - Payments can be made through the Parent Portal, via EFTPOS in the office or in an envelope with your child's name, class and excursion on the front. - Students in Years 5 and 6 are strongly encouraged to attend the school camp each year.